alex-oleshkevich/imia/docs/authentication.md

 ## Failure strategies

-Before you talked about cases when the request was successfully authenticated.
-Now time to see what we can do if no authenticator can load the user.
+Before we talked about cases when the request was successfully authenticated.
+Now it is time to see what we can do if no authenticator can load the user.

 Out of the box Imia provides three actions: raise `AuthenticationError`, redirect to another URL and ignore.